TANYASHARMA1809/Parking-Management-System/README.md

 # Parking-Management-System
 Project using HTML,CSS,JS and other backend stuff like Php
 # Ist-Mini-Project
-This is first mini project in which  a web based application named Parking Management System is created using  node.js, express.js, mongodb and react.js.
+This is first mini project in which  a web based application named Parking Management System is created using html,css,javascript and PHP.

 # Parking-Management-System
-Parking Management System is a web-based application that aims to simplify and optimize the parking experience for both users and administrators, and is built using node.js, express.js , mongodb and react.js.
+Parking Management System is a web-based application that aims to simplify and optimize the parking experience for both users and administrators, and is built using html,css,javascript and PHP.
 It will prioritize user convenience, effective space utilization and streamlined parking operations through an intuitive and user-friendly interface.

 ## Table of Contents